ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 The more grant data you can share, the greater the benefit to users of 360Giving data.
 However, if you start by publishing recent grants, you can decide to include more historical data at a future point.

-## Taking inspiration from what others have published
+## Taking inspiration from others
-You may find it helpful to look at the data published by other grantmakers when deciding the scope of the data you want to share and to see what it looks like in practice.
+You may find it helpful to look at the data published by other funders to understand how it works in practice and help you to picture how your own grants would appear.

-We can also put you in touch with grantmakers who can share relevant experiences with you.

 #### Data Registry
 360Giving Data Registry is a list of all the organisations that publish their grants data in the 360Giving Data Standard, with direct links to their data sources.